hashicorp/terraform-provider-aws/docs/resource-tagging.md

 The generator will create several types of tagging-related code.
 All services that support tagging will generate the function `KeyValueTags`, which converts from service-specific structs returned by the AWS SDK into a common format used by the provider, and the function `Tags`, which converts from the common format back to the service-specific structs.
-In addition, many services have separate functions to list or update tags, so the corresponding `ListTags` and `UpdateTags` can be generated.
+In addition, many services have separate functions to list or update tags, so the corresponding `listTags` and `updateTags` can be generated.
 Optionally, to retrieve a specific tag, you can generate the `GetTag` function.

 If the service directory does not contain a `generate.go` file, create one.